• Menu

 What to ask your barber

 The specificity of the haircut should be enough for your barber to know what you are talking about.
-Mention that you want your sides of the flat top to be combed upward so that they form a crest.
+Mention that you want the sides of the flat top to be combed upward so that they form a crest.
+Make sure that your beard and mustache will complement each other.

 The haircut in the photo looks to be a combo of both a flat top and a duck-tail comb in the back.
 The duck-tail or the duck’s ass (D.A.), a shape apparently invented by Philadelphia barber Joe Cirello in 1940, combines trimming and combing of the hair so that it has the appearance of a feathered duck’s back.